IDNI/tau-lang/README.md

 ## Reserved symbols

 Tau language has a set of reserved symbols that cannot be used as identifiers.
 In particular, no symbol could have the prefix `tau` as is used for internal pourposes.
-Moreover, no capture or variable could be `t` as also is use internally to denote the current instant of execution.
+Moreover, no capture or variable could be `t` as also is used internally to denote the current instant of execution.

 # Understanding Tau language execution